Ocelot5836/ModelAnima/README.md

 }
 ```

 Add the shade configuration, repository, and the model anima dependency.
-Note `runtimeOnly` and `compileOnly` are used to allow sources to attach properly.

 ```gradle
 configurations {